New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Introduction

-When an ambulance becomes available and there are no emergency requests in queue, \cite{lees:11} keeps the ambulance in place (for example, at the hospital where the ambulance delivered a patient). \cite{mayo:13} and \cite{band:14} assigned a home station to each ambulance, and when an ambulance becomes available and there are no emergency requests in queue, the ambulance returns to its home station.
-We use a two-stage stochastic program to choose where to send an ambulance that has just become available.
+When an ambulance becomes available and there are no emergency requests in queue, then \cite{lees:11} keeps the ambulance in place (for example, at the hospital where the ambulance delivered a patient). \cite{mayo:13} and \cite{band:14} assigned a home station to each ambulance, and when an ambulance becomes available and there are no emergency requests in queue, the ambulance returns to its home station.
+We use a two-stage approach that chooses where to send an ambulance that has just become available to minimize the expected sum of current cost and future cost under a chosen rollout policy.
 We add the following important detail to the problem.
 After an ambulance has delivered a patient to a hospital, the ambulance may be cleaned.
 If the cleaning can be done at the hospital, then the cleaning is completed before the ambulance is dispatched, either to an emergency in queue, or to an ambulance station.
 If the cleaning cannot be done at the hospital, then the ambulance is first dispatched to an ambulance cleaning station.
 If the EMS has multiple ambulance cleaning stations, then one of these cleaning stations is chosen.
 Then, after the ambulance has been cleaned at the chosen cleaning station, the ambulance either stays at the cleaning station, or the ambulance is dispatched, either to an emergency in queue, or to another ambulance station.